 Approve all substitutions to the voting delegations for all NDSA meetings.
 Substitute votes will be offered to Senators before students at large.

-Make a reasonable effort to attend every NDSA meeting, and serve as the NDSU head delegate.
-The GRIA Executive Commissioner shall appoint a head delegate to act in the Commissioner’s place when absent.
+Attend every NDSA meeting, and serve as the NDSU head delegate.
+The Executive Commissioner shall appoint a head delegate to act in the Commissioner’s place when absent.

 Make all arrangements for travel to NDSA meetings and coordinate the hosting of any NDSA meetings at NDSU.